- International Fees

 - Process arrays in C.

-- Implement selected data structures and algorithms in C, including linked lists and binary trees.
+- Implement selected data structures and basic algorithms including linked lists, binary search trees, insertion sort, selection sort & binary search.

 - Perform file processing in C, with both sequential and random-access files.